 This is the screen of the app where you enter the OQB4J code – click ‘Add A Referral Code’:

 This code will get you a Blue Curve Card (usually £35) for free or it will reduce the price of the Black Curve Card, which earns double Rewards Points, from £75 to £50.
-To be honest, I don’t recommend you take the latter option.
-It would only make sense when the full list of Curve Rewards partners has been published and you can estimate how much you would get back with Black in additional rewards.
+To be honest, I don’t recommend you take the latter option – start with the free version.

-The company knows that, however, and with £2m of new funding just raised it is looking to accelerate its roll-out.
+With £2m of new funding just raised Curve is looking to accelerate its roll-out.
 You have absolutely nothing to lose by giving them a try under this offer.

-You will get your £5 sign-up bonus, you can withdraw £200 per month from an ATM and recharge it to a miles and points earning credit card and, if it turns out that you spend a lot at the retailers included in Curve Rewards (when it finally arrives) then you will start getting decent amounts of cash rewards back.
+You will get your £5 sign-up bonus, you can withdraw £200 per month from an ATM and recharge it to a miles or reward points earning credit card and, if it turns out that you spend a lot at the retailers included in Curve Rewards then you will start getting decent amounts of cash rewards back.